 Materials and resources available

 The 2017-18 site coordinator Resource Manual is now available for all three Journey to College programs.
-Download the entire manual or find Apply-Missouri specific electronic templates, flyers, and forms at http://dhe.mo.gov/ppc/decisiondayresources.php.
-Apply Missouri site coordinators may also order indoor/outdoor banners, print materials, and other supplies to help plan and host a successful Decision Day celebration.
+Download the entire manual or find Decision Day-specific electronic templates, flyers, and forms at http://dhe.mo.gov/ppc/decisiondayresources.php.
+Site coordinators may also order indoor/outdoor banners, print materials, and other supplies to help plan and host a successful Decision Day celebration.
 Supplies will be available for ordering online over the summer of 2017.

 Why host Decision Day?

 In 2016, Missouri launched an official statewide campaign to help all Missouri high schools plan college decision celebrations to support students in reaching their educational goals.